NUS-CG3207/labs/docs/asst_manuals/Asst_02/Asst_02.md

 # Assignment 2: Implementation of a RISC-V 32-bit (RV32I) Processor

-!!! danger "Work in progress!"
+!!! success "Final"
-    This document is a draft.
-It may change until **7 September 2025**, after which no further significant changes will be made.
-Corrections and clarifications may still be made after this date.
+    This page is now final.
+Updates will be minimal, and will be <span style="color: brown;">highlighted</span>.

 !!! info

     Assignment 2 consists of 1 task, with 2 subtasks, for a total of **30 points**.